AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/PostObject.md

 # PostObject

-You can call this operation to upload an object to a specified bucket by using a HTML form.
+You can call this operation to upload an object to a specified bucket by using an HTML form.

 ## Usage notes

 When you call the PostObject operation, take note of the following items:

--   To perform the PostObject operation on a bucket, you must have write permissions on the bucket.
+-   To initiate a PostObject request to a bucket, you must have write permissions on the bucket.
 If the ACL of the bucket is public read/write, you do not need to upload the signature information.
 If the ACL of the bucket is not public read/write, signature verification is required for this operation.
 -   Unlike PutObject, PostObject uses an AccessKey secret to calculate the signature for policy.
 The calculated signature string is used as the value of the Signature form field.
 OSS checks this value to verify the validity of the signature.
 -   The URL of the submitted form can be the domain name of the bucket.
 You do not need to specify the object in the URL.
 In other words, the request line is in the format of `POST / HTTP/1.1` instead of `POST /ObjectName HTTP/1.1`.
 -   OSS does not check the signature included in headers or URLs in PostObject requests.